microsoft/RTW-Rapid-Screening/Packages/Power-Platform/README.md

     pac paportal download --path d:\rapidscreening -Id f46b70cc-580b-4f1a-87c3-41deb48eb90d
     ```
-1. Extract the `RapidScreeningContent.zip` to a local folder.

 1. From the command-line, enter the following command, making sure to replace the `c:\yourpathhere` to point to the location where you extracted the `.zip` file in the previous step.